tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 036.md

 ## Event Log

-- The group fucks about in the garrison.
+- The gang fucks about in the garrison.
--
+- The gang thinks of some stupid ass ideas to get themselves killed.